akashacms/epub-guide/documents/3e-html5-structure.html.md

 Most of these references are what you, the author, will write in your files.

 * Links in `img` and `a` tags must be written with relative URL's like this.
-* Chapter and section references in document metadata (see [](4d-table-contents.html)) must be written with relative URL's, as shown earlier.
+* Chapter and section references in document metadata (see [](5-structure.html)) must be written with relative URL's, as shown earlier.

 It's possible to use an absolute URL for both these instances, and AkashaEPUB will convert that into a relative URL.
 In the above example, one could put `<img src="/images/logo.png"/>` and AkashaEPUB will automatically compute the relative URL.

 The stylesheet link we show above is not something you will write yourself.
-Instead, you list stylesheets in the `book.yml` as we'll discuss later.  (see [](4h-stylesheets.html))
+Instead, you list stylesheets in the Configuration file, which we discuss later.  (see [](4-configuration.html))

 ## Anchor text assistance